-Under SEC rules and E&Y's practice, the lead engagement audit partner is required to change every five years, and a new lead audit partner has been appointed beginning 2018.
-The Audit Committee interviewed the incoming lead audit partner and considered his professional qualifications in light of the Company's needs.
-The Audit Committee has approved the incoming lead audit partner.
+Under SEC rules and E&Y's practice, the lead engagement audit partner is required to change every five years, and a new lead audit partner was appointed in 2018.

 Pre-Approval Policy

 The Audit Committee has established a pre-approval policy that describes the permitted audit, audit-related, tax and other services to be provided by E&Y. The policy requires that the Audit Committee pre-approve the audit and non-audit services performed by the independent auditor in order to assure that the provision of such service does not impair the auditor's independence.
 Any requests for audit, audit-related, tax and other services that have not received general pre-approval must be submitted to the Audit Committee for specific pre-approval, irrespective of the amount, and cannot commence until such approval has been granted.
 Normally, pre-approval is provided at regularly scheduled meetings of the Audit Committee.
 However, the Audit Committee may delegate pre-approval authority to one or more of its members.
 The member or members to whom such authority is delegated shall report any pre-approval decisions to the Audit Committee at its next scheduled meeting.
 The Audit Committee does not delegate its responsibilities to pre-approve services performed by the independent registered public accounting firm to management.
 The Audit Committee preapproved 100% of services described in this policy.